-Wearing a Rolex watch gives one a feeling of accomplishment and is usually regarded as a status symbol.
-With Rolex watches costing thousands of dollars, purchasing a Rolex is an investment and is not usually a decision that is made on a whim.
+Wearing a Rolex watch gives one a feeling of accomplishment, and it's usually regarded as a status symbol.
+With Rolex watches costing thousands of dollars, purchasing a Rolex is an investment and is not usually a decision made on a whim.
 The purchaser likely conducted research to help him decide exactly what model he wanted and what features he was looking for on this Rolex.
 Once he finally makes his decision, he is proud and confident in his choice.
 He can now wear that Rolex proudly, knowing that he put in precious hours and money into this purchase.
 However, this image is now being diluted with the introduction of replica Rolex watches.
 When purchasing a used Rolex, one can’t help but think: “Is this Rolex real or fake?”
 The market for replica Rolex watches is continuing to grow and these replica-makers are perfecting their pieces.
 It is becoming more and more difficult to distinguish between a real Rolex and a fake Rolex.
 We have conducted some research and have done our best to provide you with several key tips that could help prevent you from buying a fake Rolex when your heart is set on a genuine, authentic Rolex.
 Here are some guidelines to follow when you are looking to buy a used Rolex:

-- One of the first give-aways will be the look of the Rolex
+One of the first give-aways will be the look of the Rolex

-- Many times, one can tell if the Rolex is authentic or a replica based on the weight.
+Many times, one can tell if the Rolex is authentic or a replica based on the weight.
 Typically, fake Rolexes are very light.
 If you put on a Rolex and it is a lot lighter than you were expecting, proceed with caution.

-- Another quick and easy way to help determine the authenticity of the Rolex is by taking a look at the caseback.
+Another quick and easy way to help determine the authenticity of the Rolex is by taking a look at the caseback.
 A Rolex caseback is always smooth.
 If the caseback has an engraving or etching, you can safely assume that it is a replica.

-- For models made in the early 2000s and later, Rolex began etching the Rolex crown into the crystal at the 6 o’clock hour marker.
+For models made in the early 2000's and later, Rolex began etching the Rolex crown into the crystal at the 6 o’clock hour marker.
 Using a loop, you can see the crown etched into the glass.

-If you have the chance to remove the band, look for the model number at the 12 o’clock and the serial number at 6 o’clock.
+If you have the chance to remove the band, look for the model number at 12 o’clock and the serial number at 6 o’clock.
 Also, the inscription “Original Rolex Design” can be found on the 12 o’clock side.

 Take every precaution necessary when purchasing a used Rolex.
 A Rolex is a beautiful piece and you deserve to purchase a real, authentic model.
 We hope these guidelines help you as you are searching for your perfect authentic Rolex model!